 Their bids are often large and complicated, requiring different companies to work in consortiums, joint ventures or as part of multiple supply chains.

-Common questions our construction bid consultants prepare include:
+Common questions bid consultants prepare include:

 - Approach to developing design works, including Early Contractor Involvement (ECI)